browserengineering/book/book/forms.md

 rectangles.

 ::: {.further}
-The real reason buttons surround their contents is because a button might contain an image, styled text, or other content.
-This code doesn't support that, which in real browsers relies on something called the `inline-block` display mode.
+The reason buttons surround their contents (instead of using an attribute) is that a button might contain an image, styled text, or other content.
+Our browser doesn't support that situation, which in real browsers relies on something called the `inline-block` display mode - a way of putting a block element within an inline.
 You could implement that by having the `InputLayout` have a child `BlockLayout`, but I'm skipping it here for simplicity.

+Real browsers can also nest inline layout objects.
+Inline layout objects in general form a tree of their own.
+This tree is needed for styling and hit testing parts of this tree.
 :::

 Interacting with widgets
 ========================